henryubuntu/Data-Science/README.md

 Christopher Bourez

-Indirectly and because mental control in any way the global information of the world, thanks to the: NSA
+A special indirectly mention and because mental control in any way the global information of the world, thanks to the:
+NSA